 Click here for vidimus page

 The earliest monuments in the church are the 9th-century Anglo-Saxon stones displayed in the Savile Chapel , most are fragments of crosses, four with inscriptions In the Savile Chapel are also several important tombs.
 An effigy of a knight in chain mail, thought to be Sir John de Thornhill (d.
 1322).
 An alabaster tomb chest with eighteen 'weepers' (small kneeling figures) around it and effigies thought to represent Sir John Savile (d.
 1481) and his wife.
 An oak tomb-chest set up in 1529 to commemorate alater Sir John (d.
 1504) and his two wives.
 The tomb of Sir George Savile (d.
 1614) and his wifeAnne, marked by a massive Renaissance monument.
 An alabaster effigy of a later Sir George (d.
 1622)carved by the famous sculptor Maximilan Colt.
 A monument to Sir George Savile of Rufford(d.
 1743) Also displayed in the Savile Chapel are three earlier medieval cross slabs found in 1990 when the monument of the earlier Sir John was dismantled for conservation.
 Two show pairs of shears, a common female emblem, and a third a pair of scissors, perhaps denoting a tailor.
-A huge programme of conservation, cleaning and restoration is still under way in 2013
+A huge programme of conservation, cleaning and restoration is now complete ( January 2015)

 Acknowledgment to WY Archives Services’ History of the church for much of this text.